tymyrddin/purple/source/docs/audits/nis2/tributaries.md

 Establish minimum security standards, which may include:

-* Security certifications such as ISO 27001 or SOC 2 for critical suppliers
+* Security certifications such as ISO 27001 or SOC 2 for critical suppliers (these are implementation evidence: they confirm a management system passed an audit at a point in time; they are not [effectiveness evidence](../../foundations/system-effectiveness/applying-sem.md) that the supplier's controls produce their intended effect in the context of your specific integration)
 * Completion of security questionnaires demonstrating baseline controls
 * Incident notification obligations so you know when supplier incidents affect you
 * Audit rights and regular reporting to verify continued compliance